lexffe/discorder/README.md

      + enter selects the channel for typing
  - ctrl-g: select channel
  - ctrl-p: select private channel (direct messages)
+ - ctrl-j: Queries the log for the current channel (for debugging, or when you think it missed a new message)
+ - ctrl-l: Clears the log, will later be changed to toggle hiding the log, and you can view the log in a seperate window, but thats for later...!
  - escape: Quit
  - backspace: closes the active window if any